COPS-IITBHU/csoc-dev-week4/README.md

 #### DRF-Problems [Link](https://github.com/shivanshs9/drf-problems)

-### Ending Note
+#### Ending Note

 Every contribution no matter how big or small plays an important role in the development of the project.
-Your contribution counts ( Atleast for github. :-P ).
-It can be rewarding at times too.
+Your contribution counts and can be rewarding at times too.
 So, get started and keep contributin.